 - Ensure the butter is soft.
 Pull butter from the fridge at least 2 hours before you plan to bake so it is soft and warmed up to room temperature.
 If it is too cold and firm when you make this recipe, it will be more difficult to incorporate the pumpkin since the pumpkin carries moisture.
 It will blend better with the fat if it is at the same temperature.

-- Blot the pumpkin puree 3 times to remove excess moisture.
+- Dry the pumpkin puree.
+Pumpkin puree contains a lot of water and we need to remove most of that moisture in order for these cookies to be chewy since too much moisture will make cakey cookies.
+It's easy - just use several paper towels to pat down on the puree and absorb the water.
 To do this, spread the pumpkin puree out on a plate in a single layer.
 Then, fold a paper towel in half and press it gently over the surface.
 The paper will absorb moisture.
 Repeat this step 3 more times with dry paper towel.
+This is also the way to increase the amount of pumpkin in the cookie dough for more flavor without affecting the texture.

 - Measure the flour accurately to ensure you get the right texture.
 Too much flour will make the cookie dough dry and it will not spread enough during baking.